 More so, the relationship between Zenani and Zindziswa can be tagged as that of soul sisters, they both served in the stands as First Lady from 1996 to 1998 during their father’s tenure as the president of South Africa.
 They stepped down from the position when their father re-married in 1999 to the Mozambican politician, Graça Machel making her the country’s First Lady.

-The Impact Of Winnie Mandela’s Death On Her Family
+What Impact Has Winnie Mandela’s Death Had On Her Family?

 Winnie Mandela died at the Netcare Milpark Hospital, Johannesburg, on 2nd April 2018.
 She was 81 at the time.
 She suffered from diabetes and had recently undergone several major surgeries.
 She left behind her two daughters to plan her funeral with the help of the Economic Freedom Fighters (EFF) leader, Julius Malema.
 Her demise was a great loss to the nation as her contributions to fighting for a better South Africa cannot be overemphasized and for this, she was granted a “Special Official Funeral” by the South African government.